facuparedes/onmovie/README.md

 ## Contributing

-Pickit is an open-source project that appreciates all community involvement.
+ONMOVIE is an open-source project that appreciates all community involvement.
 To contribute to the project, follow the [contribute guide](/CONTRIBUTING.md).

 ## Todo